 The other schools in our pilot are Escuela Superio Vocacional Republica de Costa Rica in Caugas, Escuela Elemental Luis Llorens Torres in San Juan, Escuela Superior Ramon Vila Mayo in Rio Piedras, and a high school in the Santurce section of San Juan.
 You can see more details about our 6 pilot schools here….

 Timothy Anderson, WCE’s CEO spoke to a Pecha Kucha on Friday, May 19, 2017 in the offices of Seriously Creative.

-WCE-PR plans to roll out to more schools next year.
+WCE-PR plans to roll out to more schools once utilities are returned.
 We are selecting future schools so that we will have schools in each of the seven education regions of the Department of Education of Puerto Rico.
 We are now looking for schools and corporate Sponsors in the Arecibo, Bayamón, Mayagüez, and Humacao regions.
 You can read more about our school recruitment by region here….

-In the future we are hoping that some of the schools will also be interested in projects to analyze the disposal of electronic waste in Puerto Rico and then to look at providing services to other countries in the Caribbean.
+In the future we plan to involve some of the schools in projects to analyze the disposal of electronic waste in Puerto Rico and then to look at providing services to other countries in the Caribbean.

 You can see here our org chart showing the programs we envision for WCE-Puerto Rico.

 We asking interested local schools to complete a needs survey.
 Please contact us at PuertoRico@WorldComputerExchange.org if you would like the survey sent to you or a school in Puerto Rico by email.